limyreth/pacman_generator/README.rst

   - **kill a ghost near far node, and near the closer node.
 Make sure it returns via the closer node each time**

-  - TODO **also ensure that the step count matches the expected dead ghost speed**
+  - **also ensure that the step count matches the expected dead ghost speed**

 - Player tile position: is determined by the player's pixel position, which is the player's center.